Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Introduction

 Conversely, every function in the parameter space of $f_0$ such that its singular values escape on disjoint rays and with finitely many non-trivial clusters is one of these. \end{thm}

+Simply speaking, having some fixed parameter space, and a list of ``reasonable'' combinatorics and speeds of escape (given by external addresses and potentials), we can find in this parameter space a unique function whose singular values escape as prescribed.

 The condition that external addresses are non-(pre-)periodic and non-overlapping basically means that the singular values of $g$ escape on disjoint rays (for details see Section~\ref{sec:escaping_set}).
 That $\{\underline{s}_i\}_{i=1}^m$ and $\{T_i\}_{i=1}^m$ admit only finitely many non-trivial clusters implies that the distance between orbits is strictly positive (see the discussion after Definition~\ref{defn:cluster}).

-The second paragraph of the Classification Theorem~\ref{thm:main_thm} is an immediate corollary of Theorem~\ref{thm:as_formula}, and we have added it to the statement in order to show that we indeed have a \emph{classification} of function in $\mathcal{N}_d$ with singular values escaping on rays (subject to some restrictions).
+The second paragraph of the Classification Theorem~\ref{thm:main_thm} is an immediate corollary of Theorem~\ref{thm:as_formula}, and we have added it to the statement in order to show that we indeed have a \emph{classification} of the functions in $\mathcal{N}_d$ with singular values escaping on rays (subject to some restrictions).

-We are going to use machinery developed in \cite{MyThesis,IDTT1}.
-It is based on generalizations of the famous \emph{Thurston's Topological Characterization of Rational Functions} \cite{DH,HubbardBook2} for the case of infinitely many marked points.
+We are going to use the technical machinery developed in \cite{MyThesis,IDTT1}.
+It is based on a generalization of the approach in \emph{Thurston's Topological Characterization of Rational Functions} \cite{DH,HubbardBook2} for the case of \emph{infinitely} many marked points.
 In particular, we are going to use the same general strategy for the proof of Classification Theorem~\ref{thm:main_thm}. \begin{enumerate} \item Construct a (non-holomorphic) ``model map'' $f$ for which the singular values escape on rays with the desired potential and external address.
-It will define the Thurston's $\sigma$-map acting on the \tei\ space $\mathcal{T}_f$ of the complement of post-singular set $P_f$ of $f$ (Definition~\ref{defn:tei_space}). \item Construct a compact subset $\mathcal{C}_f$ of $\mathcal{T}_f$ which is invariant under $\sigma$. \item Prove that $\sigma$ is strictly contracting in the \tei\ metric on $\mathcal{C}_f$. \item Prove that $\sigma$ has the unique fixed point in $\mathcal{C}_f$, and this point corresponds to the entire function with the desired conditions on its singular orbits. \end{enumerate}
+It will define the Thurston $\sigma$-map acting on the (infinite-dimensional) \tei\ space $\mathcal{T}_f$ of the complement of post-singular set $P_f$ of $f$ (Definition~\ref{defn:tei_space}). \item Construct a compact subset $\mathcal{C}_f$ of $\mathcal{T}_f$ which is invariant under $\sigma$. \item Prove that $\sigma$ is strictly contracting in the \tei\ metric on $\mathcal{C}_f$. \item Prove that $\sigma$ has the unique fixed point in $\mathcal{C}_f$, and this point corresponds to the entire function with the desired conditions on its singular orbits. \end{enumerate}